 To ensure the credibility of data, firms need to conduct additional manual reconciliation control.
 But this step is often bypassed, which raises doubts about the reliability of the information.

-Also, as a typical reporting process necessitates buy-ins from multiple departments, the information often becomes outdated and irrelevant before managers and shareholders even able to review the financial statements.
+Also, as a typical reporting process necessitates buy-ins from multiple departments, the information often becomes outdated and irrelevant before managers and shareholders are even able to review the financial statements.

 Furthermore, financial professionals must repeatedly update reports for each passing period, which consumes lots of financial professionals' resources and causes inconsistency.